nyalldawson/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 **************
 .. index:: Create_Maps, Layout_Maps, Compose_Maps

-The print composer provides growing layout and printing capabilities.
-It allows you to add elements such as the |qg| map canvas, text labels, images, legends, scalebars, basic shapes, arrows, attribute tables and HTML frames.
-You can size, group, align and position each element and adjust the properties to create your layout.
-The layout can be printed or exported to image formats, Postscript, PDF or to SVG (export to SVG is not working properly with some recent Qt4 versions, you should try and check individual on your system).
-You can save the layout as template and load it again in another session.
-Finally, generating several maps based on a template can be done throught the Atlas generator See a list of tools in table_composer_1_:
+The print composer provides layout and printing capabilities.
+It allows you to add items such as the |qg| map canvas, text labels, images, legends, scalebars, basic shapes, arrows, attribute tables and HTML frames.
+You can size, group, align and position each of these items and adjust their properties to create your layout.
+The layout can then be printed or exported to image formats, Postscript, PDF or to SVG.
+You can save the layout as a template and load it again in another session.
+Finally, generating several maps based on a template can be done by taking advantage of the print composer's atlas generation ability.
+A list of all tools available in the print composer is shown in table_composer_1_:

 .. index::
    single: print_composer;tools